UP210419/UP210419_CPP/U2/Readme.md

 **Explanation**

-This program indicates the ticket price to be paid by ages
+This program indicates the ticket price to be paid by ages.

 ***Screenshots***